oddbird/css-sandbox/src/sass/color-spaces/index.md

 ## Terms

-The term _color space_ can be a bit fuzzy:
+The differences between a model, space, gamut, and format can become quite blurry:

 - A _color model_ is a way of describing colors and their relationships mathematically.